homework 11: the adventure of the 2001 dimensions

 Write a Python function that uses singular value decomposition to find the principal components of the data set.

-Plot all 200 cells in 2D expression space using their projections onto the first two principal axes.
+Plot all 200 cells in 2D PCA space using their projections onto the first two principal axes.

 Was Watson right to expect 8 clusters?
 Plot the eigenvalues for each component, and justify why you're pretty sure it would be hard to find any other clusters in the data set.
 The eigenvalues from a simulated negative control data set, where there were no cell types and no correlations between any of the genes, should factor into your answer.